Anglo Pacific Group PLC Announces Director Share Dealings in Company

-LONDON, UK / ACCESSWIRE / December 22, 2021 / Anglo Pacific Group PLC ("Anglo Pacific", the "Company") (LSE:APF, Financial)(TSX:APY, Financial) announces that it received notification of the following transaction by Spruce Bluff Resources Limited, a Person Closely Associated ("PCA") with Mr. Robert Stan, Non-Executive Director of Anglo Pacific.
+LONDON, UK / ACCESSWIRE / December 24, 2021 / Anglo Pacific Group PLC ("Anglo Pacific", the "Company") (LSE:APF, Financial)(TSX:APY, Financial) announces that it received notification of the following transactions by Kings Chapel International Limited, a Person Closely Associated ("PCA") with Mr. Julian Treger, Chief Executive Officer of the Company.

-On 20 December 2021, Spruce Bluff Resources Limited, acquired 36,500 ordinary shares of 2 pence each in the Company ("Shares") at an average approximate price of 128.57p per share.
+From 20 December 2021 to 23 December 2021, Kings Chapel International Limited, sold 250,000 ordinary shares of 2 pence each in the Company ("Shares") at an average approximate price of 129.05p per share, as part of a further rebalancing of its investment portfolio.
+It remains Mr. Treger's intention to retain a significant portion of his beneficial holding of Shares.

-Following this notification, the total beneficial holding of Shares by Mr. Stan and persons closely associated with him is 366,531 Shares, representing 0.17% of the issued ordinary share capital of the Company.
+Following this notification, the total beneficial holding of Shares by Mr. Treger and persons closely associated with him is 2,874,951 Shares, representing 1.34% of the issued ordinary share capital of the Company.

 The notifications below, made in accordance with the requirements of the UK version of the Market Abuse Regulation (596/2014/EU)[1], provides further detail in respect of the transactions as described at the beginning of this announcement.